DataStax-Academy/zdm-scenario-katapod/step6.md

 This time, the API connects to the proxy.
 You should see no disruptions in the requests that are running in the "api-client-console".

-As a test, try sending manually a new status with:
+As a test, try sending manually a new status by issuing this request on the "host-console":

 ```bash
 ### host
 curl -XPOST localhost:8000/status/eva/ThroughZDMProxy | jq
 ```

-and reading right after that:
+and then by reading right after that:

 ```bash
 ### host
 curl -XGET localhost:8000/status/eva | jq -r '.[].status'
 ```

-The API is connecting to the ZDM proxy.
+The API is connecting to the ZDM Proxy.
 The proxy, in turn, is propagating writes to _both_ the Origin and Target databases.
 To verify this, check that you can read the last-inserted status rows from Origin: